Idaho · WestAffordable CityUpdated March 2026

 Twin Falls is genuinely affordable by American standards.
 A cost index of 90 translates to real, material savings on housing, services, and daily expenses compared to most metro areas.

-Monthly Budget Estimates for Twin Falls
+Monthly Living Expenses in Twin Falls

 What it actually costs to live in Twin Falls each month — from tight budgets to comfortable lifestyles.